jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 Test:

-1. Publish your package to npm
+1. Publish your package to npm.
-1. Make a new directory outside of your project and cd into it
+1. Make a new directory outside of your project and cd into it.
-1. Run `npm install <package>`
+1. Run `npm install <package>`.
-1. Create a test.js file which requires the package and calls the method
+1. Create a test.js file which requires the package and calls the method.
 1. Run `node test.js`.
 The message should be output.